How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

 4. It helps your donors feel like heroes.

 People don’t want to give money away with a sense of sadness, guilt, and pity.
 They want to invest in bold, exciting, and inspiring ventures.
-And, donors love to give to exciting and audacious dreams.
-They find meaning in helping change and save lives.
+Donors love to give to exciting and audacious dreams and to feel like what they do helps change and save lives.
+Donors want to know:

 Top Tips for Writing a Great Vision Statement